 Safety is all about learning how to reduce any possible risk as much as possible to the point where that risk is deemed acceptable enough for you to travel safely.
 It doesn’t mean that the risk isn’t there, but it does mean that the tools you have and the preparation you have done will allow you to avoid most of it or know what to do and how to survive if the worst does happen.

-Travel itself is not risky.
+Travel in and of itself is not risky.
 Life itself invites risk, it invites danger.
+You are just as if not more likely to face risk and danger at home as you are travelling.
 The trick to keeping yourself safe is using common sense, preparation and knowledge to reduce the risks of anything negative happening to you, and knowing how and when to act if things do go wrong.

 This really should not be a question that needs answering.
 Of course it is!

 In all my years of travel I’ve only had a few things happen to me that could be considered dangerous, far less so than when I have been at home in fact!
-But I have never been in a situation that I have not been able to avoid completely, deescalate or extract myself from without too much trouble, and In all those years of travel those situations are an absolute fractional minority compared to the positive, awesome experiences that travel has given me.
+But I have never been in a situation that I have not been able to avoid completely, deescalate or extract myself from without too much trouble, even in those cases where I was absolutely a victim of a crime, and In all those years of travel those situations are an absolute fractional minority compared to the positive, awesome experiences that travel has given me.

 Those experiences, even the bad ones, have made me a stronger, better and much more adaptable person.
 I have had a lifetime of self defence and martial arts training, I have had military training and experience, but it is travel that has allowed me to hone those skills.
 It is travel that has given me a wealth of cultural and social experience to apply that training to.
 It is travel that has given me the knowledge and self confidence to know that I can assess a risky situation, make the right judgement call when I need to and act to save myself if I need to.